 Figure 2: Shapes drop-down gallery

-- Tip: The Shapes drop-down gallery can also be accessed from the Home tab.
+- The Shapes drop-down gallery can also be accessed from the Home tab.
 If you see no Shapes button on this tab, you might find a part of the Shapes gallery already visible in the tab, as shown in Figure 3, below.
-To see the entire drop-down Shapes gallery, click the More button, highlighted in red within Figure 3.
+To see the entire drop-down Shapes gallery, click the More button, as shown highlighted in red within Figure 3.

 Figure 3: Access the Shapes gallery from the Home tab